 Is this a mental health bill or a public safety bill?
 Both.
 It strengthens public safety through medical accuracy and early intervention.

 Why is this needed?
-Because brain injuries and neurological disease are often misdiagnosed as mental illness — with devastating consequences.
+Because brain injuries are often misdiagnosed as mental illness — with devastating consequences.

 This will be too expensive.
 The bill uses a tiered model that prevents unnecessary imaging.
 Tier 1 screenings cost very little.
 Tier 2 and Tier 3 occur only when clinically indicated.
 Early detection reduces ER visits, hospitalizations, and crisis driven law enforcement encounters.